Byry-2535/Simpy/README.md

-# Simpy 🐱‍💻
+# 🐱‍💻 Simpy — Your Fun System Info Cat

 ## A Simple Python Script inspired by neofetch and fastfetch for Windows

-**Simpy** is a lightweight Python script that displays your system’s specifications, including CPU, GPU, RAM, storage, network, battery, Python version, and uptime with a fun ASCII art cat!
+**Simpy** is a lightweight Python script that fetches your Windows system info in style—CPU, GPU, RAM, storage, network, battery, Python version, and uptime—while displaying a cute ASCII cat. 😸

 ---

-## What It Does

-It uses Python modules such as **psutil**, **platform**, **shutil**, and **wmi** to gather and display your system information in a clean, readable format.

-**Features include:**
+## 🌟 Features

+✨ **What Simpy Shows:**
-- CPU specs
+- 🖥️ CPU specs & real-time usage
-- GPU specs
+- 🎮 GPU details
-- RAM usage and disk storage
+- 💾 RAM & disk storage usage
-- Active network interfaces
+- 🌐 Active network interfaces
-- Battery percentage (if present)
+- 🔋 Battery status (if present)
-- Python version and system uptime
+- 🐍 Python implementation & version
+- ⏱️ System uptime
-- Cute ASCII art display
+- 🐾 Cute ASCII cat for extra charm

 ---

-## How to Use It
+## 🚀 How to Run

-1. You can just download the `simpy.exe` file
+1. Download the script or `simpy.exe`.
-2. Double click to run the script
+2. Double-click to run.
+3. Watch your system info appear with a friendly cat! 🐱

 ---